CenturyLinkCloud/PublicKB/Backup/simple-backup-service-how-it-works.md

+{{{
+  "title": "Simple Backup How It Works,
+  "date": "02-24-2016",
+  "author": "John Gerger",
+  "attachments": [],
+  "related-products" : [],
+  "contentIsHTML": false,
+  "sticky": false
+}}}

 **Simple Backup Service (SBS)**

 [Simple Backup Service](https://www.ctl.io/simple-backup-service/) provides file and folder level backups and restores.
 The service is integrated with the [Control Portal](https://control.ctl.io/) and is API accessible.
 That gives you flexibility and ease of use to configure and customize backup policies.

 For example, you can specify the backup frequency, retention, location, self-service restores, or path(s)/folder(s) to be backed up.
 The policies you define can then be applied to VMs and [Bare Metal](https://www.ctl.io/bare-metal/) cloud servers.
 You can add or remove servers to policies at any time or indicate the storage region as your business needs change.